 our lives.
 There will be no future."

 maximum age for amateur fighters.
 Even though she knew it would not

 help her as an amateur, Grandchamp continues her successful efforts,

 and eventually did box professionally for a time.

 losing a landmark court case.
-USA Boxing’s Board of Governor,
+USA Boxing’s Board of Governor, after

-female bout held in the ellingham,Washington, with Dallas Malloy winning in a
+held in the Bellingham,Washington, with Dallas Malloy winning in a

 split decision.
 (TL Fox uncovered previous sanctioned

 amateur fights that actually occurred in Minnesota in 1978 - to set